-Now let us see how the followers of Long worked out the problem of anæsthesia without any knowledge whatever of his labors.
+Now let us see how the followers of Long worked out their part of the problem of anæsthesia.

-Horace Wells, a native of Hartford, Windsor county, Vermont, studied dentistry in Boston, and at the age of 21 (1836) he opened an office in Hartford, Connecticut, to practice his pro-His mind was early turned to the subject of preventing pain in the extraction of teeth.
-In August, 1840, Dr. L. P. Brockett, of Brooklyn, N. Y., then a medical student, went to Wells to have a molar tooth extracted; the operation was difficult, and so painful that Wells said that there ought to be some method of mitigating such suffering, and that he thought a man might be made so drunk by the inhalation of nitrous oxide gas as to prevent the pain of dental and other operations.
+Horace Wells, a native of Hartford, Windsor county, Vermont, studied dentistry in Boston, and at the age of 21 (1836) he opened an office in Hartford, Connecticut, to practice his profession.
+His mind was early turned to the subject of preventing pain in the extraction of teeth.
+In August, 1840, Dr. L. P. Brockett, of Brooklyn, N. Y., then a medical student, went to Wells to have a molar tooth extracted ; the operation was difficult, and so painful that Wells said that there ought to be some method of mitigating such suffering, and that he thought a man might be made so drunk by the inhalation of nitrous oxide gas as to prevent the pain of dental and other operations.
 This shows how deeply impressed this subject was upon the mind of Wells at that early day.
 On December 10, 1844, Mr. G. Q. Colton delivered a lecture in Hartford, Conn., on "laughing gas," and after the lecture he administered the gas to Wells and several other gentlemen.
-One of them (Mr. Cooley), while under its influence, fell over some benches, and was evidently badly injured; when he returned to consciousness, Wells rushed up to him and inquired if he was hurt.
-He replied, "No." Wells then said, "You must have been hurt, for you struck your legs against the benches."
-The young man then, at Wells's suggestion, pulled up his pantaloons; the blood was running down his legs and his knees were badly injured.
+One of them (Mr. Cooley), while under its influence, fell over some benches, and was evidently badly injured ; when he returned to consciousness, Wells rushed up to him and inquired if he was hurt.
+He replied "No." Wells then said, "You must have been hurt, for you struck your legs against the benches."
+The young man then, at Wells' suggestion, pulled up his pantaloons ; the blood was running down his legs and his knees were badly injured.
 When again questioned by Wells, he said, "I did not feel any pain at the time."
-Wells then turned to a friend (Mr. David Clarke), who was near by, and an eye witness to all this, and remarked, "I believe a man by taking that gas could have a tooth extracted or a limb amputated and not feel the pain."
+Wells then turned to a friend (Mr. David Clarke), who was near by, and an eye witness to all this and remarked, "I believe a man by taking that gas could have a tooth extracted or a limb amputated and not feel the pain."
 So thoroughly was Wells convinced of this fact that he told his wife on their way home that he intended to take the gas the next day and have a tooth extracted.
 On arriving home, he left his wife and went to see his friend, Dr. Riggs, to announce his great discovery, and his intention to take the gas for the extraction of a tooth.
-Riggs tried to dissuade him from it, but his mind was made up, and he said, "As the young man did not feel pain at the time he was hurt, why cannot the gas be used in the extraction of teeth?"
-Early next morning (December 11) Wells called on Colton and engaged him to go to his office at ten o'clock and give him the He did so, and Dr. Riggs extracted a large molar tooth for Wells while under the influence of the gas. not seem to feel any pain.
-He remained unconscious for a few moments, and on coming to, he exclaimed, "A new era in tooth-pulling!
+Riggs tried to He remained unconscious for a few moments, and on coming to, he exclaimed, "A new era in tooth-pulling!
 It did not hurt me more than the prick of a pin.
 It is the greatest discovery ever made."

-From that moment Wells's enthusiasm was unbounded.
+From that moment Wells' enthusiasm was unbounded.
 He immediately began the administration of the gas, and daily extracted teeth under its influence; and other dentists in Hartford adopted the same practice with like success.
-Dr. Marcy, then of Hartford, on witnessing Wells's operations, told him that when a student at Amherst College, he, with other students had, for amusement, often inhaled nitrous oxide gas and also the vapor of sulphuric ether, and that the effects of the two were identical; and he suggested to Wells to try ether as a substitute, for the gas.
+Dr. Marcy, then of Hartford, on witnessing Wells' operations, told him that when a student at Amherst College, he, with other students had, for amusement, often inhaled nitrous oxide gas and also the vapor of sulphuric ether, and that the effects of the two were identical; and he suggested to Wells to try ether as a substitute for the gas.
 On this hint Wells tried it.
 He inhaled it himself, and he says, "I found it very difficult to inhale the vapor of ether, in consequence of the choking sensation.
 For this reason, and for the reason that Dr. Marcy and myself came to the conclusion that nitrous oxide gas was not so liable to do injury, I resolved to adhere to this alone."